runbren/clipsaliconicPCB/README.md

 # clipsaliconicPCB
-Design of a pcb to be used with the Clipsal Iconic range of wall plates
+A printed circuit board that replaces the Mechanisms for the Clipsal Iconic range of wall plates.

+## Features
+* Momentary Tactile Switch
+* LED
+* Screw Terminals for interfacing with a smart switch